Danilosrr/projeto19-drivenpass/README.md

       }

 - GET /user/wifi/:id
-    - Route where user can see wifi's
+    - Route where user can see networks
     - query param: if given an id returns only specified object
     - headers: {  "Authorization": "token"  }
     - body: {}

 - DELETE /user/wifi/:id
-    - Route where user can delete wifi's
+    - Route where user can delete networks
     - query param: id of the specified object for deletion
     - headers: {  "Authorization": "token"  }
     - body: {}
 ```

+### card:
 ```
 - POST /user/card
     - Route where user can save a new card